-The Student Assistance Program works closely with teachers, administrators and parents to provide support for students who may be experiencing personal, family, academic and/or peer difficulties.
-The school social workers provides in-school assessment, crisis intervention, counseling and referral services, with goals of supporting and empowering students to build upon their existing developmental assets.
+OHS School Social Workers work closely with teachers, administrators and parents to provide support for students who may be experiencing personal, family, academic and/or peer difficulties.
+The school social workers provide in-school assessment, crisis intervention, counseling and referral services, with goals of supporting and empowering students to build upon their existing developmental assets.
 Concerns for which students may seek assistance include (but are not limited to): Depression, Anxiety, Bullying, Substance Abuse, Self-Harm, Self-Esteem, Social Skills, Family Changes, Anger, Abuse/Neglect, Eating Disorders and Crisis Management.
 All sessions are confidential.
 When students at the high school level seek help on their own, they are encouraged to share this with their families.
 We do not, however, automatically contact parents unless our assessment indicates a safety risk.
 This would include a student who is in danger of harming him or herself, harming someone else, or is being harmed by another individual.
-The School Social Worker is located in room 236B.
+The School Social Workers are located in rooms 236A/B and .
 Students with concerns about themselves and/or peers are encouraged to stop-in or make an appointment.